turanoo/CS136-Labs/README.md

 ### Postcard
 This program replicates a postcard sending machine with some methods.
 Printer class is included.
 ### Vending Machine
 This program replicates a vending machine with some methods.
 Tester file is included.

+## Lab 4
+This program draws some alphabet letters (I, J, L, O, S, T, & Z) using Java's AWT library.

+# Lab 5
+More practice on using Java's AWT library and properly using classes.

+# Lab 6
+Replicates a simple Sudoku game with a 9x9 board. **Incomplete**

+# Lab 7
+Create a LightsOut board. **Incomplete**